 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-of the Umberto Veronesi Foundation’s researchers working on the research into breast and pancreas cancer.
-Moncler also continued to support the Foundation’s commitment to paediatric oncology by contributing to the Gold for Kids project, which aims to raise awareness of the delicate issue of paediatric and adolescent cancers.
+In 2021, once again, Moncler supported four researchers from the Umberto Veronesi Foundation involved in the study of breast and pancreas cancer.
+In addition, Moncler continued to support the Foundation’s commitment to paediatric oncology by contributing to the Gold for Kids project, which aims to raise awareness on the delicate issue of paediatric and adolescent cancers.

 The project promotes research on these diseases and contribute to the development of innovative treatment protocols that offer young patients cutting-edge therapies and higher chances of recovery.

 To promote research related to the effects of Covid-19, in 2021, Moncler collaborated with the Umberto Veronesi Foundation for the development of a protocol to study whether immunomodulatory drugs, used to enhance or switch off immune defences, already used in patients with diseases affecting the immune system (such as leukaemia and multiple sclerosis) may have a positive effect also on patients in the acute stage of Covid-19.